-With the state facing a dire budget crisis, a California politician plans to introduce new legislation that would tax consumers of adult entertainment.
+With the state facing a dire budget crisis, a California politician plans to introduce new legislation that would tax consumers of

 Democrat State Assemblymember Alberto Torrico said he plans to push for new legislation that would place a tax on the goods and products associated with the adult entertainment industry.